k0nze/wikipedia_graph/README.md

 `Rscript wikipedia_graph.R`

-The graph will be stored in the two files `vertices.Rda` and `edges.Rda`
+The graph will be stored in the two files `vertices.Rda` and `edges.Rda`.
+Also a pdf is rendered and stored in `graph.pdf` (the pdf might need some adjustments to be readable).